DenizenScript/Denizen-Beginners-Guide/source/guides/basics/definitions.md

 For the list data actions, change the first line to `- define mydef <list[old_value|some_other_value]>` for testing.

+### Other Definition Sources

+As an added note, be aware that there are some things that create definitions other than the `define` command, including [loops](/guides/basics/loops), some various commands <span class="parens">(like shoot)</span> that will say when they create a definition in the relevant command's documentation, and sometimes external plugins that hook into Denizen.

 ### Related Technical Docs

 If you want to read a lot more about definitions, here are a few technical guides you might consider...